 Depending on your insurance and if you have tests run, your costs could range from $40 to $150.
 Insurance companies usually have an online feature called “Find a Doctor or a Facility.”
 Use it to find an urgent care center close to home.

 Hospital-Based Emergency Rooms ($$$$)

 For life-threatening illnesses or injuries, hospitals are designed to treat traumatic or very serious illnesses or injuries.
 They should not be used for “routine” care, such as earaches and sore throats; this could leave you with an unnecessarily large bill.

 When you need urgent care, hospital-based emergency rooms can treat almost any kind of injury or illness that is not life-threatening such as chest pain, head injuries, heavy bleeding, deep cuts, and shortness of breath, seizures and broken bones.

 Know ahead of time which hospitals are closest to your home and/or certified trauma centers.
-University Medical Center Brackenridge is the only Adult Level I Trauma Center in Central Texas.
+Dell Seton Medical Center at The University of Texas is the only Adult Level I Trauma Center (anticipated designation) in Central Texas.

 The full amount of an ER visit can be $1,200 and up.
 Depending on your insurance plan, after a deductible has been met, your co-pay may be a tenth of that cost.

 Free-standing ERs are also available for non-life threatening emergencies.
 While convenient, these facilities tend to bill at the same rate as the hospital-based ERs and often do not accept Medicare, Medicaid and Tricare.